kubernetes/enhancements/keps/sig-node/5067-pod-generation/README.md

 that might indicate a serious problem?
 -->

-This feature is very minimal so we do not anticipate serious problems, but if the users see the `metadata.generation` and `status.observedGeneration` fields are not being updated or are significantly misaligned, that indicates that the feature is not working as expected.
+If users see the `metadata.generation` and `status.observedGeneration` fields are not being updated or are significantly misaligned, that indicates that the feature is not working as expected.

+Some metrics to look at that could indicate a problem include:
+- `kubelet_pod_start_total_duration_seconds`
+- `kubelet_pod_status_sync_duration_seconds`
+- `kubelet_pod_worker_duration_seconds`

+You could also check the [Pod Startup Latency SLI](https://github.com/kubernetes/community/blob/master/sig-scalability/slos/pod_startup_latency.md).

+Any of these being significantly elevated could indicate an issue with the feature.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?